Path Development Network with Finite-dimensional Lie Group Representation: Path Development Layer

+\begin{remark}[Connection with RNN] The recurrence structure of the development in Eq. \eqref{eqn:rec_dev} resembles that of the recurrent neural network (RNN); the development output $z_n$ plays the role as the hidden neuron of RNNs $h_n$.
+In contrast, our path development layer does not require a fully connected neural network to construct the hidden neurons.

+ExpRNN (\cite{lezcano2019trivializations}), a geometric variant of RNN model, also possesses the built-in Lie group structure and restricts the model parameters $\theta$ to the orthogonal Lie group in the recurrence relation $h_{n+1} = \sigma(\theta h_{n} + T x_{n+1})$.
+The hidden neurons of ExpRNNs, as opposed to the path development layer, may fail to live in the Lie group. \end{remark}

+\begin{remark}[Comparison with path signature layer] The signature layer of the path maps time series $x = (x_0, \cdots, x_N)$ to $s = (s_0, \cdots, s_N)$ according to the following equation, which is of a similar form to Eq.~\eqref{eqn:rec_dev}:

-The recurrence structure of the development in Eq. \eqref{eqn:rec_dev} resembles that of the recurrent neural network (RNN) and the signature layer.
-In contrast to RNN, however, our path development layer does not require a fully connected neural network to construct the hidden neurons.
-Also, in comparison with the deterministic signature layer, it has trainable weights and is data-adaptive. \end{remark} \begin{remark} When choosing the matrix Lie algebra $\mathfrak{g} \subset \mathfrak{gl}(m, \mathbb{F})$, the resulting development feature is embedded in $GL(m,\mathbb{F})$.
-Note that $\dim_\mathbb{F} GL(m,\mathbb{F}) = m^2$, which is independent of the path dimension $d$.
+In comparison with the deterministic signature layer, the path development has trainable weights.
+When choosing the matrix Lie algebra $\mathfrak{g} \subset \mathfrak{gl}(m, \mathbb{F})$, the resulting development feature lies in $GL(m,\mathbb{F})$.
+Note that $\dim_\mathbb{F} GL(m,\mathbb{F}) = m^2$, independently of the path dimension $d$.
 This is in stark contrast with the signature, whose range (at truncated order $n$) has dimension depending geometrically on $d$. \end{remark} The development layer allows for both sequential output $z = (z_i)_{i = 0}^{N} \in G^{N+1}$ and static output $z_{N} \in G$.
-Its forward evaluation is summarised in Algorithm \ref{fp}.
+Its forward evaluation is summarised in Algorithm \ref{fp} below.